Parcel Delivery Management Services, from The Whistl Group visit parcels website

 • Would your customer-facing staff be able to tell you what they are?

-In a complex world, one thing that ties customer-facing companies together is the service levels that they can offer.
-Since 2019 the UKCSI has reported on five dimensions of customer satisfaction.
-These variables can be used to gain a better understanding of your customer base, allowing you to better formulate the customer experience you provide and strengthen the relationship you can have with them.
+In a complex world, one thing that ties customer-facing companies together is the service levels they can offer.
+Since 2019, the UKCSI has reported on five dimensions of customer satisfaction.
+These variables can help you better understand your customer base, allowing you to improve the customer experience you provide and strengthen your relationship with them.

 The 5 Dimensions of Customer Satisfaction